ozziest/overdose/readme.md

          ->secure();
 ```

 * `acceptable`: Acceptable sec for every request interval.
+If request interval smaller than acceptable, that request is a **overdose.**
 * `safe`: Safety sec. for every request interval.
-If request interval bigger than safe, that request is a **overdose.**
+If request interval greater than safe, overdose count will reduce.
 * `max`: Maximum overdose count for recreation time activation.
 * `recreation`: Recreation time. (sec)